kranzuft/AERRDM-DOCS/mobile_process.rst

 Using the Mobile Application
 ############################

-This chapter discerns details about different aspects of the mobile application.
-An overview heads the chapter, which lays out the purpose and overall functionality of the mobile application.
-The other sections cover each section of the the mobile application.
+This chapter discerns details about different aspects of the mobile app.
+An overview heads the chapter, which lays out the purpose and overall functionality of the mobile app.
+The other sections cover each section of the the mobile app.

 Overview
 ********

-The mobile application has a simple and intuitive process that allows a mobile resource driver to efficiently navigate to an emergency event.
+The mobile app has a simple and intuitive process that allows a mobile resource driver to efficiently navigate to an emergency event.
 A mobile resource driver is an individual who drives a team of first responders to an emergency event, generally being either a police officer, ambulance driver or firefighter.
 They are allocated emergency events to respond to by the server, and have the option to accept or decline the request.
-To identify the mobile resource the mobile resource driver must login to the server's authentication system using the mobile application.
-Responding to requests as well as navigation to requests is also achieved through the mobile application.
+To identify the mobile resource the mobile resource driver must login to the server's authentication system using the mobile app.
+Responding to requests as well as navigation to requests is also achieved through the mobile app.

 The Login Process
 *****************

-To use the mobile application a user must authenticate with the server, which can be done by entering user credentials (username and password).
-The credentials provided to the mobile application must already be registered with the server application by a process demonstrated in the *registering an account* section of the web application's documentation.
+To use the mobile app a user must authenticate with the server, which can be done by entering your personal user credentials (username and password).
+The credentials provided to the mobile app must already be registered with the server application by a process demonstrated in the *registering an account* section of the web application's documentation.

 .. figure:: img/mobile_signin_manual.png
     :scale: 33%